Kordell Stewart

-Kordell Stewart (born October 16, 1972) is an American former professional football player who was a quarterback in the National Football League (NFL) for 11 seasons, primarily with the Pittsburgh Steelers.
-Nicknamed "Slash", he played college football at Colorado.
-Stewart achieved recognition for the "Miracle at Michigan", a Hail Mary pass he completed to defeat Michigan in 1994.
-He was selected by the Steelers in the second round of the 1995 NFL Draft.
+Kordell Stewart (born October 16, 1972) is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons, primarily with the Pittsburgh Steelers.
+Nicknamed "Slash", he played college football for the Colorado Buffaloes and achieved recognition in 1994 for the "Miracle at Michigan", a Hail Mary pass he completed to defeat the Michigan Wolverines.
+He was selected by the Steelers in the second round of the 1995 NFL draft.

 Stewart held a variety of roles for the Steelers before becoming their starting quarterback in 1997, which saw him help guide the team to an AFC Championship Game appearance.
-His most successful season was in 2001 where he led Pittsburgh to an American Football Conference (AFC) top seed and a return to the conference championship, while earning Pro Bowl and AFC Offensive Player of the Year honors.
+His most successful season was in 2001 when he led Pittsburgh to the conference's top seed and a return to the conference championship, while earning Pro Bowl honors.
 Stewart's performance declined the following year, resulting in him being released by the Steelers.
 Afterwards, Stewart played one season for the Chicago Bears and held a backup role during two seasons with the Baltimore Ravens.
-He ranks fourth in quarterback rushing touchdowns at 38.
+He ranks sixth in quarterback rushing touchdowns at 38.

-Early life, family and education
+Early life

 Kordell Stewart was born in New Orleans, Louisiana.
 He attended John Ehret High School in Jefferson Parish, Louisiana.

 College career

-In 1991, Stewart received a scholarship to the University of Colorado.
+In 1991, Stewart received a scholarship to the University of Colorado Boulder.
 Playing under coach Bill McCartney, he became one of the most prolific quarterbacks in school history, setting several Buffaloes records, including most passes completed, most passing yards, and most touchdown passes.

 Stewart led the option-oriented Buffaloes to a pair of top-10 regular-season finishes in the AP and Coaches polls in 1992 and 1994 as well as wins in the 1993 Aloha Bowl and 1995 Fiesta Bowl.
 He was selected as a second-team All-American his senior year as nationally ranked No. 3 Colorado finished 11–1 in 1994.

 One of his greatest moments for the Colorado Buffaloes occurred in the beginning of his college career.
 On September 5, 1992, Stewart started his first game as a sophomore as Colorado unveiled a pass-oriented offense that lifted the 12th-ranked Buffaloes past in-state rival Colorado State, 37–17.
 Stewart connected on 21 of 36 passes for a then school-record 409 yards and four touchdowns in the contest.

 On September 24, 1994, Stewart threw the game-winning, 64-yard Hail Mary touchdown pass into the end zone to wide receiver Michael Westbrook in the closing seconds to beat the Michigan Wolverines.